LifelessPumpkin/Digital-Garden/content/Self Hosting/1Server Setup.md

 ---
 # Preamble
 My old desktop wasn't running well for a long time and it was bothering me.
 So I decided to install linux on it and repurpose it into a server.
 I ran a bunch of diagnostics tests and attempted to find where the computer was crashing.
 I found this issue with my memory.
 The memory sticks weren't ordered correctly when they were installed and that caused the issue.
 I wrote over the windows os and replaced it with Ubuntu 24.04.
+# Operating Sytem Install

+My brother had a flashdrive that already had the newest version of Ubuntu so he let me borrow that.
+I booted to the flashdrive and wrote everything over with Ubuntu.
 # Server Setup

 ### SSH